Skip to content

 How small is Linear's team, and what does that mean for candidates?

-Linear operates with a very small team relative to its product impact and customer base.
-This means every hire must be exceptionally strong and self-directed.
-Your resume should demonstrate that you can operate autonomously, own features end-to-end, and maintain a high quality bar without heavy management oversight.
+Linear operates with a very small team (~100) relative to its product impact and customer base, and it hires mostly senior generalists.
+Every hire must be exceptionally strong and self-directed.
+Your resume should show you can operate autonomously, own features end-to-end, and hold a high quality bar without heavy management oversight.

 What technical stack does Linear use?

-Linear's stack is TypeScript-heavy, with React on the frontend and a focus on real-time sync and local-first architecture.
-Experience with TypeScript, React, performance optimization, CRDTs, and offline-capable architectures is highly relevant.
-Linear also uses Electron for its desktop app, so cross-platform experience is a plus.
+Linear is TypeScript-heavy with React on the frontend, built around a custom local-first sync engine (IndexedDB cache, in-memory MobX observables, event-driven server sync, last-write-wins).
+Experience with TypeScript, React, performance optimization, offline-capable architectures, and local-first data is highly relevant.
+There's also a desktop app, so cross-platform experience is a plus.

 How important is speed of execution at Linear?

 Extremely important.
-Linear ships fast and expects candidates who can do the same without sacrificing quality.
-On your resume, include timelines where relevant — especially if you delivered high-quality work in compressed timeframes.
-This shows you can maintain Linear's pace while upholding their quality bar.
+Linear ships fast and expects candidates who can do the same without sacrificing quality — the Linear Method literally talks about generating momentum rather than sprinting.
+On your resume, include timelines where relevant, especially where you delivered high-quality work in compressed timeframes, to show you can maintain Linear's pace while upholding its craft bar.

 Should my resume be one page for Linear?

 Strongly recommended.
-Linear's 'Less but Better' philosophy is the perfect guide for your resume length.
-A focused, one-page resume with 4-6 exceptional bullets is far more aligned with Linear's values than a sprawling two-pager.
+Linear's 'less but better' philosophy is the perfect guide for resume length.
+A focused, one-page resume with 4-6 exceptional bullets aligns with Linear's values far better than a sprawling two-pager.
 Every line should be your best work — if a bullet doesn't make you proud, cut it.
+As Karri Saarinen puts it, quality is a choice you make every day.

 Similar Company Resume Guides